ais-one/cookbook/README.md

 Latest Version [0.5.4](https://github.com/ais-one/vue-crud-x/releases/tag/0.5.4) - Released 2021 July 15 0730 +8GMT

 - add openapi example and validation, commitizen
+- add rs232 and vercel/pkg usage example in sandbox
 - [NOTE!] project name is going to be replaced to a more appropriate one

 # Features